 - Coordinate your brand image across all parts of your business and across all platforms.
 From the front desk to Facebook, your brand should look, feel, and convey a consistent impression.
 Use a consistent color palette, font, and design elements.
 Being consistent with the visual look of all your materials helps create a strong brand identity that won’t be forgotten.
 But a brand is more than just your company’s product, services, logo, or colors.
 Your messaging (which by its nature changes frequently) should similarly deliver the consistent impression that distinguishes you from your competitors.

 Maintenance of your brand through periodic metrics analysis, intellectual property protection and defense, updated and comprehensive guidelines, in-house training, and employment practices is key to maintaining brand cohesion.

-KJK’s Brand Protection Practice Group can provide sophisticated assistance in brand choice, maintenance, and protection for your brand’s four C’s thorough brand search, guideline development and implementation, personnel policies, and defensive and offensive litigation strategies.
+KJK’s Brand Enforcement Practice Group can provide sophisticated assistance in brand choice, maintenance, and protection for your brand’s four C’s thorough brand search, guideline development and implementation, personnel policies, and defensive and offensive litigation strategies.

 KJK publications are intended for general information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 All articles published by KJK state the personal views of the authors.
 This publication may not be quoted or referred without our prior written consent.
 To request reprint permission for any of our publications, please use the “Contact Us” form located on this website.
 The mailing of our publications is not intended to create, and receipt of them does not constitute, an attorney-client relationship.
 The views set forth therein are the personal views of the author and do not necessarily reflect those of KJK.